Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger-API.md

 available to content as well; but it is hard to justify the security risks of the additional attack surface.

+The `Debugger` API cannot currently observe self-hosted JavaScript.
+This is not inherent in the API's design, but simply that the self-hosting infrastructure isn't prepared for the kind of invasions the `Debugger` API can perform.

 ## Debugger Instances and Shadow Objects